SierraTran/django-inventory_database/README.md

 ## Known Issues

 - When running tests, your computer's antivirus may be alerted and think the program is ransomware.
-This is because of files in the `whoosh_index` folder being created, modified and deleting during testing.
+This is because of files in the `whoosh_index` folder being created, modified, and deleted during testing.
 This only affects the `whoosh_index` files.
 For now, tests for the search indexes have been commented out so they won't be run.
   - To re-enable these tests, locate the commented-out test cases in the test files (usually in the `tests` directory) and uncomment them.
 Ensure your antivirus software is configured to allow modifications to the `whoosh_index` folder during testing.

 ## Author